AlmostFamouS2/FUNCTIONS_IN_C/README.md

 #WHAT'S ALL ABOUT?
- Beyond the other C programs, I've created a C libary from scratch, which contains the most basics functions to use to help on Dev.
+ Beyond the others C programs, I've created a C libary from scratch, which contains the most basics functions to use to help on Dev.
 Time.

   #This is the first C libary I've ever done.
     Just for knowledge sake :)